PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 ## Video Demo (outdated) Here:
 https://www.youtube.com/watch?v=xg7rBg8p2zQ&feature=youtu.be

+### Version 1.3
+- New lockToScale and lockToTonicWithScale properties for restricting to piano to a musical scale or mode

 ### Version 1.2
 - New 'the colorNotes' property for colorizing individual piano keys with the format "R,G,B,A N,NN,N#,etc."
 (exp. set the colorNotes of widget 1 to "255,255,255,127 C,E5" -- sets C notes on all octaves and the sinlge E note on 5th octave to 50% transparent white)